On this page

 If you need more help to set up WiFi on your device, contact SFU's IT Services.

-- The Catalogue now allows you to search for journal articles, books, media, and other online and print resources in one place.
+Search the Library Catalogue to locate journal articles, books, media, and other online and print resources.

 See Why should I sign into the Library Catalogue?
 How do I sign into the Library Catalogue? for more information on how to sign in, and the features that are available once you have signed in.